 By Peggy Jo Goodfellow, Arizona Farm Bureau: This fourth-generation Arizona farm family encourages the next generation to be involved in decision-making today to better prepare them for the future.
-With ever changing rules and regulations, the next generation of farmers will have to keep informed and let their voices be heard.
+With

 An interview with Nancy Caywood- Robertson of Caywood Farms